 - Applicant must be an American Academy of Neurology member interested in an academic career in research, and have completed residency or a post-doctoral fellowship (for a Ph.D.) within the past five years of the start date of the award.

 - Priority will be given to those early in their research careers.

 - Applicants must define research as "patient-oriented research conducted with human subjects, or translational research specifically designed to develop treatments or enhance diagnosis of neurological disease.
 These areas of research include epidemiologic or behavioral studies, clinical trials, studies of disease mechanisms, the development of new technologies and health services and outcomes research."
 We also encourage disease-related studies not directly involving humans or human tissue if the primary goal is the development of therapies, diagnostic tests or other tools to prevent or mitigate neurological diseases.

-- Award supplementation is permitted with other grants or by the fellowship institution, but fellows may not accept other fellowships, similar awards or have another source of support for more than 50 percent of their research salary during the first year of the fellowship.
-If fellows obtain similar awards after completion of the first year of the fellowship, they are required to submit a revised budget for review or may need to forfeit the rest of the award.
+- Award supplementation is permitted with other grants or by the fellowship institution, but fellows may not accept other fellowships, similar awards or have another source of support that exceeds $75,000 annually.
+If fellows obtain similar awards, they are required to submit a revised budget for review or may need to forfeit the rest of the award.

 - Award only funds direct costs.

 Visit AAN.com/view/ResearchProgram and select “2020 Clinical Research Training Scholarship in Parkinson’s Disease” to apply.